santirodriguezaffonso/santirodriguezaffonso/README.md

 ## AboutMe_

-Hi, I’m @santirodriguezaffonso I used to be an advanced law student but I decided to make a change in my career.
+I’m @santirodriguezaffonso I used to be an advanced law student but I decided to make a change in my career.
 Since I was a kid I’ve been in touch with computers –my first one was a Win.
 95– but for some reason I ended up studying law –*"You will be what you must to be or you will be a lawyer"*–.
 After five years of studying, trough my friends and my own research I discovered what programming really was.
 So I decided to go deeper into the IT world.